-- Ankle Brochial Index: This uses doppler ultrasound to check for poor circulation in the legs.
+- Ankle Brachial Index: This uses Doppler ultrasound to check for poor circulation in the legs.
 It determines if atherosclerotic plaque is inhibiting blood flow.
 This test is recommended by the American Heart Association to identify peripheral arterial disease and cardiovascular risk.

 You can meet with an exercise physiologist to review your short- and long-term goals.
 They will teach you proper execution on exercise tactics and recommend exercise programs specifically for you.